 Hyperstack Fiji plugins

-The plugins are listed under the menu ACQUIFER > Batch > Hyperstack (or ACQUIFER > Legacy > Batch > Hyperstack for IM03 users):
+The following plugins are listed under the menu ACQUIFER > Batch > Hyperstack (or ACQUIFER > Legacy > Batch > Hyperstack for IM03 datasets) :

 - Make hyperstacks